samaradel/www_threefold/www.threefoldtoken.com/content/gettingstarted/gettingstarted.md

 Status

-* We have commitments for about 1.7m USD now (we would like to get to 4m USD)
+* We have (verbal) commitments for about 2m USD now (we would like to get to 4m USD)
-* We have confirmation of about 35 ambassadors (we would like to get to at least 50)
+* We have confirmation of about 30 ambassadors (we would like to get to at least 50)
 * We have about 120 hosters for our blockchain (we need at least 80 more)
 * We are on track to have more than 100m USD committed internet capacity before oct-nov.

 The Threefold app is almost ready

 * We almost have our Threefold app ready, once usable & tested we will use this app to replace above news groups.
-* We hope to show the app to you starting next week
 * will be used
     * for the process for our hosters (onboarding, shipping, acceptance, ...)
     * to sign & distribute the contracts and terms & conditions